buhrmi/buhrmi/README.md

 ### Current projects

-I hope these projects will make your life more awesome.

 #### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)

 Many streamers create and also sell artwork live on Twitch.
 With this bot you can turn your channel into a live auction, enabling viewers to bid on items.